skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 ##TumbleBook Library for Kids
 A collection of animated, narrated picture books that kids can follow along word for word.

 [Kids]
 [Books & literature]

-##TumbleTalking Books Collection
-An online collection of eBooks and read-along chapter, graphic novels, and audiobooks.

-[Kids]
-[Books & literature]